Dara Frimmer serves as the Senior Rabbi of Temple Isaiah since July 2018.

 She loves living in California because of the amazing weather and gorgeous terrain.
 She leads Shabbat and Havdalah hikes, yoga, and meditation/chanting services, and Jewish wilderness programming.
 During her free time, she enjoys yoga, exploring nature, new restaurants, and traveling.
 You can find her hiking in Runyon Canyon, biking in Sherman Oaks, or rollerblading in Santa Monica.
 She is blessed to have a supportive husband, Loïc and a beautiful son Natanel.

-Rabbi Jaclyn Cohen is proud to serve as Temple Isaiah's Cantorial Soloist.
-An LA native born and raised on the Westside, Rabbi Cohen spent most of her childhood at Stephen Wise Temple.
+Rabbi Jaclyn Cohen is proud to serve as Cantorial Soloist on Temple Isaiah’s dynamic clergy team.
+Born and raised in West LA, Rabbi Cohen spent most of her childhood at Stephen Wise Temple.
 She earned a BA in Religious Studies & Music from UC Davis and spent two years working in various pockets of the Bay Area Jewish community before entering HUC-JIR’s rabbinic program.

 With over twenty years of experience in synagogue music, Rabbi Cohen's background is eclectic and representative of what it means to create a unique kind of rabbinate.
-Music has always been the lifeblood of her work; since high school, she has regularly served as a cantorial soloist and since her ordination, she has integrated music of all genres into her rabbinate.
+Music has always been the lifeblood of her work.
+Since high school she has served as a cantorial soloist for a multitude of synagogues and Jewish organizations and since ordination has integrated music of all genres into her rabbinate.
 As the Cantorial Soloist at Temple Isaiah, Rabbi Cohen works closely with Cantor Coyot and Isaiah's talented, dedicated team of synagogue musicians and choirs.

 Rabbi Gan was born in Boston, Massachusetts.
 He received his B.A. from the University of Cincinnati and was ordained in 1967 at Hebrew Union College.
 He moved to Los Angeles with his wife Sheila and children Michael and Hilary in 1969, after serving as the Jewish Chaplain at Ft.
 Lewis in Washington and joined Temple Isaiah as its first Associate Rabbi.